Savile Row tailoring: Richard Anderson

 Richard Anderson was founded in 2001 by Richard Anderson and Brian Lishak who acquired Strickland & Sons (est. 1780) in 2004.
 Richard Anderson is author of Bespoke: Savile Row Ripped and Smoothed, his autobiographic account of being an apprentice tailor.
 Customers have included Mick Jagger, Bryan Ferry and the Black Eyed Peas.

 Stowers

 Stowers (initially called Stowers Bespoke), was established in 2006 by Ray Stowers, former head of bespoke at Gieves & Hawkes for 25 years, and was created to reverse the trend in the modern market to mass-produce garments in the Far East, with all ready to wear suits, accessories and made to measure suits produced in England.
-In 2008, Stowers Bespoke purchased the shop at 13 Savile Row from retiring tailor James Levett.
+In 2008, Stowers Bespoke purchased the shop at 13 Savile Row from retiring tailor James Levett, working with Savile Row veterans Brian Pusey and Brian Jeffrey.
 The company Stowers Bespoke Ltd. was dissolved in December 2023.

 Cad and the Dandy

 Cad and the Dandy was founded in 2008 by former bankers James Sleater and Ian Meiers.
 Cad and the Dandy initially came to an arrangement with Chittleborough & Morgan to allow appointments in their shop, before launching a new flagship store at 13 Savile Row in June 2013.
 The store is the first on the street to hand weave a cloth on site before making it up into a fully finished suit.
 With Britain's bespoke tailoring industry facing an alarming shortage of master tailors, the company established an apprenticeship programme in London with young "would-be tailors" in its three London locations: Savile Row, Birchin Lane and Canary Wharf.
 In 2013, Cad and the Dandy bought the shoe manufacturer Wildsmith, a 166-year-old business.